brianklaas/blog/_drafts/2018-10-28-Using-AWS-Translate-in-CFML-Part-2.markdown

 ## Better Handling of Word Truncation

-If we slice our text into equal chunks of 4,900 characters each, we will no doubt start truncating words in that process.
+If we slice our text into equal chunks of 4,900 characters each, we will no doubt start truncating words in the process.
 That won't be good for making our final translated text read properly.
 Translate has a basic understanding of language semantics, so if you cut off the word "elephant" in the middle of the word, Translate won't be able to properly translate "ele" and "phant" as separate words.
 You'll end up with garbage.

 As such, you should make sure you're not cutting words off in the middle.
 In translate.cfm, we do that as follows: